dbrady/scowl/README.md

 * `-h`, `--help` - Show help message
-* `-p`, `--pretend` - Run scowl and emit its changes as a list of recommendations, but don't actually change things
+* `-p`, `--pretend` - Run scowl and emit its changes as a list of recommendations, but don't actually change things `-s`, `--show` - Write output to console instead of updating Gemfile
 * `-m`, `--major` - Pessimize to major version, e.g. '~> 4.1', which locks major version but allows minor version to change
 * `-n`, `--minor` - Pessimize to minor version, e.g. '~> 4.1.3', which locks minor version but allows micro version to change
+* `-G`, `--no-gemspec` - Do not edit gemspec file even if Gemfile contains a 'gemspec' directive
 * `-t`, `--tighten` - Change existing pessimizations, but only if they would be tightened (only makes sense with `--minor`)
 * `-o`, `--override` - Set all pessimizations, even if they are already set and would be loosened
-* `-x`, `--exclude` - Exclude gem(s) (May be passed multiple times or pass comma-separated list, e.g. `--exclude=foo,bar,baz`
+* `-x`, `--exclude` - Exclude gem(s) if they would be changed (May be passed multiple times or pass comma-separated list, e.g. `--exclude=foo,bar,baz`.)
-* `-0`, `--nonsemantic-zero` - Tighten versions one level tighter if gem version begins with a zero (See note)
+* `-0`, `--nonsemantic-zero` - Tighten versions one level tighter if gem version begins with a zero (See note about Nonsemantic Zero below)
+* `-q`, `--quiet` - Do not raise warnings
+* `-a`, `--add-missing` - Add unlisted dependencies (STRONGLY recommend you run this is `--pretend` or `--show` mode first)

+Notes:
-If gem names are specified, ONLY those gems will be checked/modified.
+* If gem names are specified, ONLY those gems will be checked/modified
+* Exclude trumps everything, including naming a gem specifically.
+E.g. `gem -x foo,bar foo bar` will do nothing
+* Exclude can be used with -a to keep specific gems from being added, E.g. `gem
+* --add-missing combined with gem names will ONLY add the named gems.
+It will NOT add hidden dependencies for the named gems

 ## Nonsemantic Zero